-Life can be tough in the NGA.
-But despite all of these challenges, a large variety of really amazing organisms are able to exist here.
+Life can be tough in the NGA, but despite all of these challenges, a large variety of really amazing organisms are able to exist successfully.

 Humpback whales, sea lions, storm petrels, lion’s mane jellies, and krill are just a few examples of the cool animals that call this place home.